-Looking for an easy, delicious and thick hearty soup?
-This recipe for slow cooker lentil soup hits the mark!
-Make it in advance (stays well in the refrigerator for up to five days or in the freezer for up to five months), then reheat, serve and enjoy!
+Lentil soup is a delicious and nutritious dish that has been enjoyed for centuries.
+If you’re looking for an easy, delicious, and thick hearty soup, this recipe for slow cooker lentil soup hits the mark!
+Make it in advance, then reheat, serve, and enjoy!
+This soup stays well in the refrigerator for up to five days or in the freezer for up to five months.
+Serve with a salad and some crusty bread for a wonderful vegetarian meal.
+Gluten and dairy-free.

 Best Slow Cooker Lentil Soup